 Reconciliation

-It doesn’t matter if you’ve been away for a while, it doesn’t matter what you have to confess.
+It doesn’t matter if you’ve been away for a while; it doesn’t matter what you have to confess.

 Call the closest Catholic church for confession times or an individual appointment, and experience the grace of God in the Sacrament of Reconciliation.
 During Advent and Lent, many parishes also offer Penitential Celebrations, where the parish community gathers for a short liturgy and several priests are made available for confessions.
-In addition, on one day each year during Lent, priests across the Archdiocese dedicate the entire day to celebrating this healing sacrament on the annual Day of Confessions.

-Forget how it goes?
+Forget how Confession works?

 Before the Sacrament